Chicagoans change routines as immigration crackdown looms. Some carry passports and avoid stores

 A handful of weekend immigration arrests launched the city's vocal immigrant rights groups into action.
 Activists said five people in a predominantly Latino area, including a longtime flower vendor, were targeted by armed and masked federal agents.

-Federal officials said the arrests were part of ongoing U.S. Immigration and Customs Enforcement activity and resulted in the detention of four people with previous criminal arrests.
-The arrests came a day before the Department of Homeland Security announced a new operation in Chicago because of its so-called sanctuary laws, which limit cooperation between local police and federal agents.
+Federal officials said ongoing U.S. Immigration and Customs Enforcement activity resulted in the detention of 13 people with previous criminal arrests on Monday and Tuesday.
+The Department of Homeland Security on Monday announced a new operation in Chicago because of its so-called sanctuary laws, which limit cooperation between local police and federal agents.

 It was unclear what role the operation would play in the broader threats of federal intervention, but activists and elected officials said it felt like things were ramping up.